Our kids deserve better.

 We work to support community leaders with the tools, network, and knowledge they need so they can become powerful political and civic leaders in their communities.
 Find out how we do it.

 Our intensive training program equips our fellows with the skills, knowledge, and network to become political and civic engagement leaders.

 We support our alumni with personalized coaching to achieve their defined goals and create tangible results in their communities.

 We work to build connections in Black and Latino communities to increase power and build networks of change.

 In 2018, Leaders of Color Memphis launched with a cohort of 15 community-based leaders.
 Leaders of Color New York launched in April 2020, with an inaugural cohort of 12 aspiring community education leaders, followed quickly by the launch of Leaders of Color New Orleans in June 2020 with 22 fellows.
 In 2022, our program expanded from New Orleans to the entire state of Louisiana, and to Washington D.C.
 Since 2018, 210 Black and Latino leaders have graduated from our program.

-Contact us today to learn how you can be part of our next cohorts in Louisiana, Memphis, New York, or Washington, D.C.!
+Contact us today to learn how you can be part of our next cohorts in Louisiana, Memphis, New York, or

 Your donation supports our work to build and support Black and Latino community leaders in Louisiana, Memphis, New York, and Washington, D.C.

 Our monthly newsletter provides a snapshot of our work to build Black and Latino civic engagement and political power in our communities.